 - Read the safety guidelines before entering the facility.
-Click here for general aquatic park rules.
+For aquatic park rules: click here

 - If your child is not toilet trained, make sure they wear a swim diaper when swimming.
 Remember to check their diaper frequently and change the swim diaper as needed to prevent contamination of the pool water.
-Swim diapers are available for purchase from the Admission Office at Otter Cove.
+Swim diapers are available for purchase from Guest Services at Otter Cove.

 - Call ahead to Otter Cove Aquatic Park at 630-513-4377 to ensure the facility is open for the duration you would like to swim.

-The lifeguard staff is trained under the top national water park safety program, Ellis & Associates.
-The lifeguard staff must complete and pass a 20-hour training program which includes lifeguard rescue skills, AED training, oxygen administration training, emergency procedures and community CPR.
+The lifeguard staff is trained under StarGuard Elite, an aquatic risk prevention agency that is internationally recognized for its elite training, certification, and consulting programs serving lifeguards, management, attraction attendants, and more.
+The lifeguard staff must complete and pass a training program which includes lifeguard rescue skills, AED training, oxygen administration training, emergency procedures and community CPR.
 The lifeguards must also attend weekly in-service training sessions and participate in surprise simulations.
-Throughout the year, auditors from Ellis & Associates conduct 3 unannounced visits to audit staff performance.
+Throughout the year, auditors conduct unannounced visits to audit staff performance.